 - In the dialog:

-To create Access Keys via the API, you must first create a JSON object that defines the key’s properties.
+Use this method to create keys programmatically, for example, from a script or automated workflow.
+To create access keys with the API, you must first create a JSON object that defines the key’s properties.
 The JSON object must include thedurationSeconds property, which specifies how long the key is valid.

 Permanent keys

-Permanent keys do not expire, and can be used indefinitely.
+Permanent keys don’t expire and can be used indefinitely.
 To create a permanent access key, setdurationSeconds to 0 in a JSON object.
-The value of 0 in the example data.json indicates that the key does not expire.
+The value of 0 in the example data.json indicates that the key doesn’t expire.

 data.json